snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/13_tab_completion.md

 ### `history`
 Another great time-saver is that Unix stores a list of all the commands that you have typed in each login session.

 You can access this list by using the [history][] command or more simply by using the up and down arrows to access anything from your history.
 So if you type a long command but make a mistake, press the up arrow and then you can use the left and right arrows to move the cursor in order to make a change.

+`history`{{execute}}

 [the tab key]: https://en.wikipedia.org/wiki/Tab_key
 [tab complete]: http://en.wikipedia.org/wiki/Command_line_completion